Biographies and mission statements

 Mission Statement: As a Board Member for MWA NorCal, I hope to bring my diverse skills and talents to the job of assisting, expanding, and promoting our impact in the mystery community and beyond, in whatever ways I can.
 Just as MWA NorCal has made a home for me, I’d wish to return that opportunity to all our current and potentially future members.

-Vera Chan is a debut author and veteran journalist who has served on several Bay Area boards, including the Asian American Journalists Association (SF), Exceptional Women in Publishing, and Sisters in Crime (NorCal).
+Vera Chan is a short-story author, aspiring novelist, and veteran journalist who has served on several Bay Area boards, including the California Crime Writers Conference (the sole NorCal volunteer for the SoCal event), Exceptional Women in Publishing, and Sisters in Crime (NorCal).
+She is currently director of news and media for Steelwork, a consulting agency working with companies on narrative architecture.

-Mission Statement: I’d like to bring to the MWA chapter my experience in technology (editorial product teams at Microsoft and Yahoo) and its potential opportunities for authors as well as with my dedication to diversity, inclusion, and equity.
+Mission Statement: I’d like to bring to the MWA chapter my experience in technology (editorial product teams at Microsoft and Yahoo) which would include AI ethics policies, brand strategy, and revenue growth.

 M.M.
 Chouinard is the USA Today, Publishers Weekly, and Amazon Charts bestselling author behind The Vacation, a standalone psychological thriller, and the bestselling author of The Detective Jo Fournier series.
 She loves animals, coffee, amateur genealogy, and anything to do with Halloween, Serial Killers, or the zombie apocalypse.